Ovyl/zmod/bt/INTEGRATION.md

 ### Custom Advertising Payloads

 By default the module advertises the GAP flags and the configured device name.
-If your application needs to advertise additional data (e.g. custom 128-bit UUIDs) you can supply your own payloads before calling `ovyl_bt_core_init()`:
+If your application needs to advertise additional data (e.g. custom 128-bit UUIDs) you can supply your own payloads before calling `zmod_bt_core_init()`:

 ```c
 static const uint8_t custom_uuid[] = {